puppeteer/puppeteer/README.md

        The test will now stop executing in the above evaluate statement, and chromium will stop in debug mode.

-5. Use debugger in test browser
+5. Use debugger in node.js

     This will let you debug test code.
-For example, you can step over `await page.click()` in the test browser and see the click happen in the application code browser.
+For example, you can step over `await page.click()` in the node.js script and see the click happen in the application code browser.

-    Note that you won't be able to run `await page.click()` in the test browser console due to this [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=833928).
+    Note that you won't be able to run `await page.click()` in DevTools console due to this [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=833928).
 So if you want to try something out, you have to add it to your test file.

     - Add `debugger;` to your test, eg: